ribice/glice/README.md

 - p [string - path] // Path to be scanned in form of github.com/author/repo
 - t [boolean - thanks] // if GitHub API key is provided, setting this flag will star all GitHub repos from dependency. __In order to do this, API key must have access to public_repo__
 - v (boolean - verbose) // If enabled, will log dependencies before fetching and printing them.
+- fmt (string - format) // Format of the output.
+Defaults to table, other available options are `csv` and `json`.
+- o (string - otuput) // Destination of the output, defaults to stdout.
+Other option is `file`.
 ```

 Don't forget `-help` flag for detailed usage information.